scanoss-qg/crypto_algorithms_open_dataset/README.md

 The [Taxonomy](taxonomy) Is a link to SPDX cryptographic algorithms definitions.

-You can find the index of the cryptography algorithms and their corresponding algorithId in the [algorithms.md](/algorithms) fine.
+You can find the index of the cryptography algorithms and their corresponding algorithId in the [algorithms](/algorithms) folder.
 If you want to contribute definining a new algorithm you should do [there](https://github.com/spdx/crypto-algorithms) and not in this project.
+Also, you can take a look on the current supported [algorithms](algorithms.md)

 #### Detection

-The [detection](ddetection) folder contains a set of YAML files which define all the available cryptography algorithms.
+The [detection](detection) folder contains a set of YAML files which define all the available cryptography algorithms.
 Every file contains the keywords used for detection of that algorithm inside source files.

 ### Utilities